Vantage celebrates its 40th anniversary this year!

 Cruise Chesapeake Bay and the Atlantic coast

-A full day to relax and enjoy the 5-star amenities of your deluxe ship.
+A full day to relax and enjoy the 5-star amenities of your Deluxe ship.
 Perhaps you’ll take a soak in the hot tubs, join a yoga class, or enjoy a soothing massage.
 During an onboard lecture, you can learn about the rise and fall of plantation life — a wonderful preparation for your upcoming discoveries in Wilmington and Charleston.

-Revisit antebellum life in Wilmington, North Carolina
+Uncover antebellum life in Wilmington, North Carolina

 If you’re up on deck this morning, take in the beautiful coastal scenery as your ship makes its way up the wide Cape Fear River to Wilmington.
 This historic port city boasts a beautifully restored waterfront, and exquisite architecture which you’ll see on today’s tour.